StoneStepsInc/fit/README.md

   * `-t 32` scans at `240.4` MB/sec

-For magnetic disks, more threads reading the disk results in more contension and using fewer threads results in better scan speed.
+For magnetic disks, more threads reading the disk results in more contention and using fewer threads results in better scan speed.
 The numbers below are captured against a dual-drive Storage Space attached via USB 3.0 connected to a Thunderbolt port.